by Mike Fox

 Marion gazed at him, her dark eyes moistening.
 ‘Oh, Kip!’ she said.

-And then, suddenly, I became aware of a strange phenomenon.
+And then, with no forewarning, I became aware of a strange phenomenon.
 It was as if a collective unconscious, somehow personal to us, was hovering above the table like ectoplasm, trying to make itself known.
 I remembered Fred’s reaction when I described my writing day.
 Small things it might seem, but I was forced to suspect they evidenced some form of psychic entanglement that was only just becoming apparent.

 I should say that neither Fred, Marion nor I had felt able to come clean about our clandestine attendance at Kip’s reading.
 I suspect however, being the human antenna he was, he had discerned a new frisson of warmth from us, and in fact amongst us.
 It might even be that the renewed public interest in our work created a certain disinhibition, because we began to talk about our writing with a freedom entirely unknown in the past.
 Marion, who had embraced social media earlier and with more relish than the rest of us, admitted that she often based the characters in her poems on avatars.